lucywyman/recipes/to-make/_posts/2017-04-17-chocolate-beet-cake.md

 completely.
 Beets will be easy to peel (just using a paring knife) once completely cooled.
 4. Using a box grater, grate the peeled beets on the finest grating plane.
-Measure ¾ cup of grated beets for the cake and 2 tablespoonspoons for the frosting.
+Measure ¾ cup of grated beets for the cake and 2 tablespoons for the frosting.
 Set aside.
 5. Reduce the oven temperature to 350°F.  Use butter to grease two 8 or 9-inch round baking pans.
 Trace a piece of parchment paper